JAlcocerT/JAlcocerT/content/blog/dev-web-keystaticcms.md

 | Use Cases       | Basic web content, READMEs, simple docs   | Dynamic blogs, interactive documentation     | Large, structured, custom documentation sites |
 | Creator/Origin  | John Gruber                               | Open source community                      | Stripe                                          |
 | File Extension  | `.md`                                    | `.mdx`                                     | `.md`, potentially with custom tag syntax        |

+### What are markdown directives

+I got to know these thanks to [fuwari theme and its about section](https://github.com/saicaca/fuwari).

+Based on the text you provided, here's an explanation of what a Markdown directive is in the context of your Astro project:

+A **Markdown directive** is a custom extension to the standard Markdown syntax that allows you to embed dynamic or interactive components directly within your Markdown content.

+Here's a breakdown of its characteristics and how it's used in your project:

+1.  **Not Standard Markdown:** The text explicitly states, "This is not a standard Markdown feature but an extension."
+Standard Markdown is primarily for static text formatting (headings, lists, bold, italics, links, etc.).
+Directives go beyond this to introduce more complex, structured content.

+2.  **Custom Syntax:** In your case, the custom syntax is `::github{repo="sooperset/mcp-atlassian"}`.
+    * The `::` prefix indicates a directive.
+    * `github` is the name of the directive, which your system maps to a specific component.
+    * `{repo="sooperset/mcp-atlassian"}` are "attributes" or "arguments" passed to the directive, providing data or configuration for the component it represents.
+Here, it specifies which GitHub repository to display.

+3.  **Purpose: Embedding Components/Dynamic Content:** The primary purpose of a Markdown directive is to serve as a placeholder or instruction to render a specific component or generate dynamic content within your static Markdown file.
+Instead of writing complex HTML or JavaScript directly in your Markdown (which can be messy and hard to maintain), you use a clean, concise directive.

+4.  **Processing Pipeline Integration:** Markdown directives require a sophisticated processing pipeline to work.
+In your Astro setup, this involves:
+    * **`remarkDirective`:** This is a `remark` plugin that specifically understands and parses the `::directive{...}` syntax, converting it into a structured node in the Markdown Abstract Syntax Tree (AST).
+    * **`parseDirectiveNode`:** This appears to be a custom parser that further processes the directive node, likely transforming it into a format that `rehype` (which handles HTML) can understand and map to components.
+    * **`rehypeComponents`:** This `rehype` plugin is the crucial link.
+It takes the processed directive nodes and maps them to actual JavaScript/Astro components.
+In your example, it maps the "github" directive to the `GithubCardComponent`.

+5.  **Component Rendering:** Once mapped, the associated component (`GithubCardComponent` in your case) is responsible for generating the actual HTML, CSS, and JavaScript needed to display the desired content (the GitHub repository card).
+This allows for complex functionality (like fetching data from an API) to be encapsulated within a component rather than being directly within the Markdown.

+**In simpler terms:**

+Imagine you're writing a document in Markdown, and you want to include a special interactive element, like a real-time weather widget or, as in your example, a dynamic GitHub repository card.
+Standard Markdown doesn't have a way to do this.

+A Markdown directive acts like a special tag or instruction that tells your build system: "Hey, at *this* point in the document, I want you to insert a 'github card' and here's the repository I want it to display."
+Your build system then processes this instruction, finds the corresponding component, and injects the necessary HTML, CSS, and JavaScript to render that interactive card when the page loads.

+This approach keeps your Markdown clean and focused on content, while offloading the complexity of rendering dynamic elements to dedicated components and a robust build pipeline.